 Seebox Value Proposition for Companies

 To appoint an electronic engineer can easily cost a company in excess of $100,000 per year.
 Companies pay that kind of money for experience.
 They do this because experience is their biggest insurance against risk – the risk that the applicant gives a good impression during the interviews, but don’t have the problem-solving mindset needed for the job.
 This is typically not something that can be accurately assessed during an interview or tested with a few quick tests.
-By spending a fraction of that amount (about $5,000) they can sponsor a school with ten Seeboxes.
-The school doesn’t have to appoint any electronics teachers and can pride itself in offering electronic engineering as an extracurricular subject.
-All that is needed is to make available a classroom where the Seeboxes can be installed.
+By spending a fraction of that amount (about $13,000) they can sponsor a budding township entrepreneur with a franchise.
+This not only creates new jobs in townships, but also exposes hundreds of learners to the world of electronics.

 What Tech Companies get out if it